SentiVerse-AI/soulx/docs/running_validator.md

 ## Important Parameters

-- `netuid`: Set to 115 for Soul X  subnet
+- `netuid`: Set to 115 for SoulX  subnet
 - `subtensor.network`: Set to `finney` for mainnet
 - `wallet.name`: Your Bittensor wallet name
 - `wallet.hotkey`: Your wallet's hotkey